Costs in unfair and wrongful dismissal claims in the Employment Tribunals

 - taking your full instructions;

-- advising you on the merits;
+- advising you on the merits of the case;

 - preparing for and attending a case management hearing (or agreeing the case management timetable) and briefing counsel for the hearing if appropriate;